marek629/blog/src/nyan-cat-ogg-02.md

 You can call simply `yarn start` now.
 It plays sound as long as tests are running.

-See you in next part!
+See you in the next part!

 ##### TAP nyan runs 200 test cases and plays sound
 <!-- ![TAP nyan runs 200 test cases and plays sound](video/nyan-cat-2.webm) -->